Scatter plot

 Multiple series

 Scatter plots can be displayed with multiple series by setting a Split by category field.
 For example, in a dataset of crime incidents, a CrimeType field can be used to split the data into multiple series.
-The Series table will populate with each unique crime type (Theft, Vandalism, Arson), and the resulting chart will display three scatter plot series.
+The Series table will populate with each unique crime type (Theft, Vandalism, and Arson, for example), and the resulting chart will display three scatter plot series.

 Display multiple series